colelloa/adphi/README.md

 All permissions according to the MIT license.

+SLIDERS:
+*NOTE pictures in slider folders must be .jpg

 To update front slider:
 go to front-slider folder
 add jpeg photos named as their intended captions, with '-' instead of the normal space ' '